You are currently viewing English Idioms Starting with ‘K’

 Justifications:

 This is an idiom because it means to die.
-The phrase does not relate literally to a bucket or the act of kicking but uses a metaphorical expression to convey the concept of death.
+The idiom does not relate literally to a bucket or the act of kicking but uses a metaphorical expression to convey the concept of death.

 Origin: